 - Bonus videos, training, and worksheets to go even further with your money!
 The bonus training videos will help you figure out things like where your money went and step-by-step tutorial on setting up a zero-balanced budget.

 No worries.
 But I still want to help you.
-I believe in serving others so to be sure that I serve you well, head here to grab my best-selling budget workbook, for FREE.
-Use the workbook to guide you in building a budget and if you decide you need more in-depth training on creating and maintaining a budget, then it may be time to sign-up for Real Life Money Plan.
+I believe in serving others, so to be sure that I serve you well, head here to enroll in Build a Budget that Works, for FREE.
+Use this free, simple course to guide you in building a budget, and if you decide you need more in-depth training on creating and maintaining a budget, then it may be time to sign-up for Real Life Money Plan.

-I look forward to teaching you and if you have any question at all, please send me an email at email@example.com.
+I look forward to teaching you, and if you have any questions, please email me at [email protected].